 This new large-scale order from Apple suggests that the company is doing more detailed tests for a potential foldable product.
 Apple has also previously applied for several patents related to folding screens.

 Don't expect the iPhone 12 to come with a folding screen; that device will have a far more conservative design, with square edges the most radical aesthetic change from the previous generation.
-However, some sources claim that a foldable iPhone could be released as early as next year.
+However, some sources claim that a foldable iPhone could be released as early as next year - although the rumours suggest the foldable iPhone could launch in 2022.